• Skip to main content

 There is nothing better than a good brown sugar & mustard Pineapple Glaze for Ham.
 Slather and baste your holiday ham with this sweet, savory, salty, & sticky glaze recipe for a ton of flavor & those irresistible crunchy edges.

 This recipe for a homemade brown sugar pineapple juice glaze will make your baked ham the best.
-This will be your go-to ham recipe for all the holidays; Easter, Thanksgiving, Christmas, Mother's Day brunch, & parties.
+This will be your go-to glaze recipe for every holiday ham; Easter, Thanksgiving, Christmas, Mother's Day brunch, & parties.

 Jump to: